huynguy-db/arcion-docs/content/docs/sources/source-setup/Db2/Db2_native_luw.md

     {{< hint "info" >}}Skip the next step if the database is already recoverable.{{< /hint >}}

-3. Update the db2 logging method by running the following command:
+3. Update the Db2 logging method by running the following command:

     ```shell
     db2 update db cfg for <DATABASE> using LOGARCHMETH1 LOGRETAIN
     ```
-    Updating the logging methods leaves the database in a *Backup Pending* state.
-To recover from this, you need to backup the database with:
+    The database enters a _backup pending_ state after updating the logging method.
+To recover from this state, you need to backup the database with the following:
     ```shell
     db2 backup db <DATABASE> to <DESTINATION>
     ```
+    Make sure to restart the database using [`db2stop`](https://www.ibm.com/docs/en/db2/11.5?topic=commands-db2stop-stop-db2) and [`db2start`](https://www.ibm.com/docs/en/db2/11.5?topic=commands-db2start-start-db2) commands respectively before running the `backup` command.

 ### On system running Arcion Replicant:

-{{< hint "info" >}}Skip steps 2-6 if Replicant is running from the same system as the source Db2 database.{{< /hint >}}
+{{< hint "info" >}}Skip steps 2-6 if Replicant runs from the same system as the source Db2 database.{{< /hint >}}

 1. Configure the `JAVA_OPTS` environment variable with:
     ```shell
     export JAVA_OPTS=-Djava.library.path=lib
     ```

-2. Install Db2 Data Server Client Prerequisites by running the following commands:
+2. Install Db2 Data Server Client prerequisites by running the following commands:

     ```shell
     sudo dpkg --add-architecture i386
     sudo apt install libaio1 libstdc++6:i386 libpam0g:i386
     sudo apt install binutils
     ```
-3. Install Db2 Data Server Client:
+3. Install Db2 Data Server Client by following these steps:

     a.
 Download latest version of [Db2 Data Server Client from IBM](https://www.ibm.com/support/pages/download-initial-version-115-clients-and-drivers).